Pioneering Black feminist Dorothy Pitman Hughes dies at 84

 Steinem, too, paid tribute to Hughes’ community work.
 “My friend Dorothy Pitman Hughes ran a pioneering neighborhood childcare center on the west side of Manhattan,” Steinem said in an email.
 “We met in the seventies when I wrote about that childcare center, and we became speaking partners and lifetime friends.
 She will be missed, but if we keep telling her story, she will keep inspiring us all.”

-Laura L. Lovett, whose biography of Hughes, “With Her Fist Raised,” came out last year, said in Ms. Magazine (of which Pitman was a co-founder along with Steinem) that Hughes “defined herself as a feminist, but rooted her feminism in her experience and in more fundamental needs for safety, food, shelter and child care.”
+Laura L. Lovett, whose biography of Hughes, “With Her Fist Raised,” came out last year, said in Ms. Magazine that Hughes “defined herself as a feminist, but rooted her feminism in her experience and in more fundamental needs for safety, food, shelter and child care.”

 Born Dorothy Jean Ridley on Oct.
 2, 1938, in Lumpkin, Georgia, Hughes committed herself to activism at an early age, according to an obituary written by her family.
 When she was 10, it said, her father was nearly beaten to death and left on the family’s doorstep.
 The family believed he was attacked by the Ku Klux Klan, and Hughes decided to dedicate herself to helping others through activism.

-Note: This story has been updated to correct that while Hughes was often cited as a co-founder of Ms. Magazine, she did not in fact have a formal role with the publication.